francesNLP/frances/README.md

 	- volume:              Volume (e.g. 1)
 	- letters:             Leters of the volume (A-B)

-** THESE ARE THE COLUMNS/PROPERTIES THAT WE ARE GOING TO WORK WITH **
+** THESE ARE THE PROPERTIES THAT WE ARE GOING TO WORK WITH FROM NOW ON**

 This dataframe is also stored in [NLS_EB/results_NLS/](https://github.com/francesNLP/frances/tree/main/NLS_EB/results_NLS)results_eb_[1|2|3|4 ...]_edition_postprocess_dataframe.

 ## 4. Questions

-Here a list of questions that we want to ask to these data
+Here a list of questions that we want to ask to these data:

+- Search by term
+- Number of terms per edition
+- Compare terms across edition
+- Obtain a graph with the related terms per term
+- Obtain similar terms